 Like Sendible and Sprout, Hootsuite caters to heavy-duty social media marketing users, but unlike those two, they also bridge the gap to lower-volume users.
 They have a feature-limited free version that includes scheduling that might be enough for low-volume users.
 There’s also a $19/month plan that includes extra features.

-Like the other services in this section, after you’ve schedule an Instagram post you’ll be send a push notification reminder when the time comes.
+Like the other services in this section, after you’ve schedule an Instagram post you’ll be sent a push notification reminder when the time comes.
 You can then complete the process using the Instagram app.
-One distinctive feature of Hootsuite is that it has an auto-schedule feature, which chooses the time based on when you’re account gets the most response.
+One distinctive feature of Hootsuite is that it has an auto-schedule feature, which chooses the time based on when your account gets the most response.

 You can find more details here.